Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Prescription Drug Plans for Cancer Patients

 In addition to a Medigap plan, it’s common for people with cancer to enroll in a Medicare Part D prescription drug plan (PDP).
 PDPs cover most prescription medications and some chemotherapy treatments and drugs.
 As with Medigap plans, Part D plans are sold by private insurance companies.
-As a cancer patient, your annual drug costs may be high, so it is imperative that you look at all of the available plans to find the one that best meets your needs.4
+As a cancer patient, your annual drug costs may be high, so you must look at all of the available plans to find the one that best meets your needs.4

 Quick Tip: For a closer look at our top picks for prescription drug plans, visit our list of the best Medicare Part D plans.